acollign/netrunner-wiki/Progress-Report,-2016-Q3-(Summer).md

 We've gotten through most of our backlog of unimplemented cards thanks to the sustained heroic efforts of JoelCFC25.
 We don't project any problems with spoiled cards and will be implementing new packs as the developers find time.
 A few recent cards were particularly challenging or interesting to implement, however:

 * The Black File, Enforcing Loyalty, Algo Trading, Financial Collapse, Obelus (JoelCFC25)
-* Rumor Mill, Paperclip, Data Breach
+* Rumor Mill, Paperclip, Data Breach (nealterrell)

 As of time of this writing, we are at [__98.0%__ card automation](https://docs.google.com/spreadsheets/d/1ICv19cNjSaW9C-DoEEGH3iFt09PBTob4CAutGex0gnE/pubhtml) card automation through _Blood Money_!